Quinnipiac University Scholarships

-Transfer candidates are automatically reviewed for merit scholarship during the admissions process.
+Transfer candidates are automatically reviewed for merit scholarship, including Phi Theta Kappa awards, during the admissions process.
 There is no separate application or form necessary.
-Students who have completed at least 2 years of college and have a minimum GPA of 3.5 are considered candidates for a transfer scholarship.
-Awards range between $6,500 and $18,000 per year and are renewable provided the student maintains a cumulative GPA of 3.0 at Quinnipiac.
+Students with an overall cumulative GPA of 3.3 are considered.
+Awards range between $5,000 and $20,000 per year and are renewable provided the student maintains a cumulative GPA of 3.0 at Quinnipiac.
 Scholarships are offered only to incoming students.

 Quinnipiac Tuition Assistance Program - QTAP (amount varies)

 This scholarship was established for adult, part-time students to make a higher education financially accessible.
 QTAP applications may be obtained from the Office of Part-time Admissions.
 Students who start classes in the fall must have a completed QTAP application on file by Aug.
 15, and spring students by Jan.
 4. Scholarship funds are limited and students are encouraged to apply early.

 Athletic scholarships are available to incoming freshmen and transfer students.
 Quinnipiac University provides an NCAA Division I athletic program.
 Athletes must be recommended by the athletic director and coaching staff.
 Scholarships are based on the needs of the individual sports.
 For renewal, students must maintain satisfactory academic progress, full-time status and comply with both institutional and NCAA rules and regulations.